atomaszewicz/exif/README.md

 **ISO**: The camera's sensitivity to light.
 The higher the number, the more sensitive. <br />
 **Shutter Speed**: The amount of time the camera allows light in for.
 Usually measured in fractions of a second. <br />
 **Focal Length**: A measure of the field-of-view (FOV) and maginification of a camera lens.
-Usually measured in mm, a larger Focal Length means a smallers FOV but larger magnification. <br />
+Usually measured in mm, a larger focal length means a smallers FOV but larger magnification. <br />
 **Aperture**: The size of the diaphragm that the light travels through in the lens.
 Often indicated with f/x (where x is a number (0,100)), or "f-stop".
 Higher numbers mean a smaller hole.
 When you talk about a lens, you generally say it's lowest aperture. <br />
 **Equivalent Focal Length**: My camera has a 2/3 size sensor, which ends up making the focal length 3/2 times as big.
 Thus the 18-135mm lens, when used on my camera, is the equivalent of a 27-202.5mm lens.